media-cloud-ai/startup/README.md

 make clean
 ```

+## Adding new workers

+The workers can be specified in two files : `opensource.workers.yml` and `private.workers.yml`.
+The structure is depicted as an example in `opensource.workers.yml`.
+The available keywords are (`*` if mandatory):
+- `name*` for the worker name.
+The job queue in RabbitMQ will be constructed after this name, namely by `job_${NAME}`.
+- `image*` for the image name or `build*` for a path containing a Dockerfile.
+- `count*` for the number of workers to be created.
+- `environment` to specify custom environment variables.
+- `vault` to specify whether the worker needs to retrieve secrets for secret backend (Backend or Vault).
+- `gpu` to specify whether the container needs to change runtime to `nvidia`.

 ### Start Workers On-Demand

 By default, all workers are started.
 But there's a way to start only wanted workers.